mendes-jv/libft/README.md

 ## Description:

-Libft is a project where we recreate some of the standard functions of the C language, in order to to form our own library.
+Libft is the first project at 42 programming school, and it consists on recreate some of the standard functions of the C language, in order to to form our own library.
+The library can be used as a support in future school's projects, since it's not allowed to use the original functions.
+Once you finish the project, you can (and should) include more functions to Libft than previously asked.

 ## The project: